Bipolaronic high-temperature superconductivity: Superfluid of bipolarons

-Most importantly, $T_\mathrm{c}/\Omega$ in Figure~\ref{fig:Fig1} exceeds these bounds even for large values of $U/t$, demonstrating the robustness of the bipolaronic mechanism against Coulomb repulsion.
+\paragraph{Coulomb repulsion enhancement of $T_\mathrm{c}$ of bipolaronic superconductivity.} Most importantly, $T_\mathrm{c}/\Omega$ in Fig.~\ref{fig:Fig1} exceeds these bounds even for large values of $U/t$, demonstrating the robustness of the bipolaronic mechanism against Coulomb repulsion.
 Figure~\ref{fig:Fig2} shows that $T_\mathrm{c}/\Omega$ exhibits a dome-like dependence also on $U/t$.
 The value of $U$ that maximizes $T_\mathrm{c}$ depends on $\lambda$ (not shown).
 At intermediate coupling $\lambda \sim 0.5 \; \mbox{-} \; 0.6$, $T_\mathrm{c}/\Omega$ peaks around a value of $U=8t$, which varies little with $t/\Omega$.
-This unconventional enhancement of the value of $T_{\mathrm{c}}$ of our $s$-wave bipolaronic superconductor up to such large values of $U/t$ can be understood from Figure~\ref{fig:Fig3}, which reveals that the bipolaron's effective mass $m^{\! \star}_\mathrm{BP}$ and its squared-radius $R^2_\mathrm{BP}$ depend on $U/t$, but in opposite ways.
+This unconventional enhancement of the value of $T_{\mathrm{c}}$ of our $s$-wave bipolaronic superconductor up to such large values of $U/t$ can be understood from Fig.~\ref{fig:Fig3}, which reveals that the bipolaron's effective mass $m^{\! \star}_\mathrm{BP}$ and its squared-radius $R^2_\mathrm{BP}$ depend on $U/t$, but in opposite ways.
 For larger $\lambda$, $R^2_\mathrm{BP}$ depends very weakly on $U/t$, while $m^{\! \star}_\mathrm{BP}$ decreases with increasing $U/t$, explaining the growth in $T_{\mathrm{c}}$.
-This implies that in this limit the bipolaron size is already sufficiently large to enable the bound pair to avoid the Hubbard repulsion so that increasing $U$ bears no effect on the symmetry of pairing wavefunction.
+This implies that in this limit the bipolaron size is already sufficiently large to enable the bound pair to avoid the Hubbard repulsion so that increasing $U$ bears no effect on the symmetry of the pairing wavefunction.
 However, the bipolaron binding energy $\Delta_\mathrm{BP}$ also decreases with increasing $U/t$, and this decrease ultimately limits $T_\mathrm{c}$, which cannot be greater than $\Delta_\mathrm{BP}$.
-In contrast, in the Holstein model, the $U$ term directly competes with an onsite phonon-mediated attraction~\cite{BoncaHBipolaron,MacridinBipolaron} giving rise to weak enhancement in $T_\mathrm{c}$ and eventually leading to both a decrease in $m^{\! \star}_\mathrm{BP}$ and also a rapid increase in $R^2_\mathrm{BP}$ accompanied by a fast decrease in $\Delta_\mathrm{BP}$, and thus, ultimately, an overall reduction in $T_{\mathrm{c}}$, see Supplementary Information.
+In the Holstein model, the $U$ term directly competes with an onsite phonon-mediated attraction~\cite{BoncaHBipolaron,MacridinBipolaron} and while this results in a decrease in $m^{\! \star}_\mathrm{BP}$, it also causes a rapid increase in $R^2_\mathrm{BP}$ accompanied by a fast decrease in $\Delta_\mathrm{BP}$, and the latter two factors are more important and mean that ultimately $U$ does not significantly enhance $T_c$, see Appendix~\ref{Appendix:AppC2}.
 This analysis reveals that the Peierls bipolarons are generally much less sensitive to Coulomb repulsion than their Holstein counterparts~\cite{SousBipolaron}.